JoySkipper/GBT_RFI_pipeline/README.md

 This pipeline generates four (4) .gif images of varying zoom levels and an ASCII text file containing reduced RFI intensity values vs. frequency values and corresponding header information.

+## Citations:

+This repository includes rfiDisplay_wilsonedit.pro and scalUtils_wilsonedit.pro, which are modified forms of scripts rfiDisplay.pro and scalUtils.pro.
+These original scripts were written by Ron Maddalena at Green Bank Observatory (rmaddale@nrao.edu).
+He is now an emeritus senior scientist at the observatory, and no longer maintains these scripts.
+Due to this, any questions regarding these scripts should be directed towards Joy Skipper (jskipper@nrao.edu).